 All three previously mentioned weasel species also live in Canada.
 They are widespread across the country, even in the colder, more northern parts.
 Weasels can be found in Ontario, Quebec, and British Columbia.

 The long-tailed weasel is native to southern areas of British Columbia, the Prairies, Quebec, Ontario, and New Brunswick.
 In Canada, they can mainly be found in forests and tundra, but they can also be found in other locations, including marshes, meadows, and woodlands.
-All those locations have to have a permanent water source to be adequate for weasels.
+All those locations have a permanent water source to be adequate for weasels.

 Where Do Weasels Live During The Day?

 Dens can also be located under a pile of rocks or a similar natural formation.
-Although weasels are more than capable of digging, they generally use burrows made and abandoned by other animals such as prairie dogs.
+Although weasels are more than capable of digging, they generally use burrows made and abandoned by other animals, such as prairie dogs.

 Sometimes it is possible to see weasels hunting during the day.
-This usually occurs when food sources are limited in the area.
-For predators as small as a weasel, wandering around when highly visible is quite dangerous.
+This usually occurs when food sources are limited in the area—for predators as small as a weasel, wandering around when highly visible is quite dangerous.

 Where Do Weasels Live During The Night?

 To catch prey, weasels bite the backside of an animal’s neck until it dies.
-They are very silent when moving and can come very close to unsuspecting prey.
+They are very silent when moving and can come close to unsuspecting prey.